 Monthly installment agreement

-If you’ll need more than four months to settle your tax bill, you may be able to enter into a monthly payment plan with the IRS.
+If you need more time to settle your tax bill, you may be able to enter into a monthly payment plan with the IRS.
 A setup fee will be charged, but low-income taxpayers may qualify for an exemption.
+Keep in mind penalties and interest will continue to be added to your tax balance until the tax debt is paid off.

 If this strategy is one you’d like to pursue, you will need to determine and propose a monthly payment amount, taking into account your expected cash flow, liabilities, and assets.
 An experienced tax resolution specialist will be able to help you negotiate the lowest possible repayment arrangement acceptable to the IRS.
-Depending on your situation, they may be able to help you enter into a Partial Payment Installment Agreement (PPIA), where you can settle your tax bill for a lower amount.
+Depending on your situation, they may be able to help you enter into a Partial Payment Installment Agreement (PPIA).
+A PPIA lets you pay a lower monthly payment plan based on your financial situation.

 Temporary delay in collection